Two more golden rules

 The problem with rock-paper-scissors isn’t usually success or failure, as it’s often fairly obvious what happens in those situations.
 The problem is to create an interesting result for a tie – repeating the challenge is pretty dull.

 So I try to make sure that I clearly state what the outcome of the challenge will be before we do the challenge.
-And if I can’t think of an interesting result for a tie, then I’ve found that the players are often more than willing to help me think of something.
+And if I can’t think of an interesting result for a tie, then I’ve found that players are often more than willing to help me think of something.

-Steve Hatherley
+About Steve Hatherley

 One thought on “Two more golden rules